 Dance Club *

 To teach the different styles of Hip Hop dance and history including basic Ballet.
-To give those that are interested the opportunity to learn how to dance.
+To give those who are interested in dance the opportunity to learn how to dance.
 To give those who do know how to dance a place to practice and expand their knowledge.
 To establish a group that has the option to perform if asked.
 To promote dance and the history of dance.

 Dance Team *